How to Manage Insurance Company Claim Denials: A Guide for Patients and Practices

 Missing prior authorization is an unsurprising challenge for denials.
 Payer prior authorization requirements have not eased up in the past year with 98% of practices sharing that these requirements have either stayed the same or increased.

-Lack of Eligibility or Coverage
+Lack of Insurance Eligibility Verification or Coverage

 Sometimes, the patient simply doesn’t have the coverage for the medical service or procedure.
 Their insurance plan may not cover the service, or their relationship with their insurance company may have lapsed.

-NCDS SOLUTION: Tools for verifying insurance eligibility digitally and establishing a patient portal are available to you through the NCDS Client Logins.
+NCDS SOLUTION: Tools for verifying insurance eligibility verification digitally and establishing a patient portal are available to you through the NCDS Client Logins.
 NCDS also offers outsourced Verification Of Benefits and Claim Prior Authorization services to help streamline your front office processes, save your staff time, reduce denials, and improve your clean claim rate.

 Out of Network